LAYHER UK, Depot Facility

 The brief

-Having seen a growing demand for its products across the central region of the UK, scaffolding service Layher UK, required a new depot facility building that provided office and welfare space.
+Having seen growing demand for its products across the central region of the UK, Layher UK required a new depot facility building that provided office and welfare space.

-Layher UK commissioned Thurston to provide a new, four-bay modular office/welfare suite to be their new West Midlands dept
+Layher UK commissioned Thurston to provide a new four-bay modular office and welfare suite to serve as their new West Midlands depot.

 The challenges